STATISTICS & FACTS

 © SciVal® database, Elsevier B.V., http://www.scival.com (downloaded on 22.02.2023)

-The Faculty of Medicine's closest collaborator is the University Hospital Münster [de] (UKM); the hospital supports the faculty's research and teaching and is responsible for patient care.
+The Faculty of Medicine's closest collaborator is the University Hospital Münster [de] (UKM).
+It supports the faculty in research and teaching and is responsible for patient care.
 The scope of endeavours undertaken by these two institutions are closely intertwined by shared subject matter, personnel and location.

-• The scientists within the Medical Faculty work intensively with colleagues in other departments of the University of Münster.
-For example, the Centre for Molecular Biology of Inflammation (ZMBE) sustains a fruitful and long-term cooperation with the Faculties of Biology, Chemistry and Pharmacy.
+- The scientists of the Medical Faculty work intensively with colleagues in other departments of the University of Münster.
+For example, the Centre for Molecular Biology of Inflammation (ZMBE) has been cooperating fror many years with the Faculties of Biology, Chemistry and Pharmacy.
 In addition, collaborative research projects link the Faculty of Medicine with the Faculties of Mathematics and Computer Science, Physics as well as History/Philosophy, Psychology and Sports Science.

-• Traditionally, the Faculty of Medicine and the Max Planck Institute for Molecular Biomedicine in Münster maintain an intensive cooperation.
-Examples include numerous joint research projects as well as the joint graduate program of the Cells-in-Motion Cluster of Excellence and the Max Planck Institute.
+- Traditionally, the Faculty of Medicine and the Max Planck Institute for Molecular Biomedicine in Münster maintain a close collaboration.
+Examples include numerous joint research projects as well as the joint graduate program of the “Cells-in-Motion” Cluster of Excellence and the Max Planck Institute.

-• In a public-private partnership, the Department of Neurology with Institute for Translational Neurology collaborates with the biotechnology company Amgen; the interfaculty European Institute for Molecular Imaging cooperates with Siemens Healthineers.
+- In a public-private partnership, the Department of Neurology collaborates with the biotechnology company Amgen; the interfaculty European Institute for Molecular Imaging cooperates with Siemens Healthineers.

 Numerous institutes and clinics within the Faculty of Medicine belong to competence and cooperation networks that focus on specific topics – the following are examples: